munificent/craftinginterpreters/book/scanning.md

 </aside>

-*   JavaScript's "[automatic semicolon insertion][asi]" rule is the odd one.
+*   JavaScript's "[automatic semicolon insertion][asi]" rule is the real odd one.
 Where other languages assume most newlines *are* meaningful and only a few should be ignored in multi-line statements, JS assumes the opposite.
 It treats all of your newlines as meaningless whitespace *unless* it encounters a parse error.
 If it does, it goes back and tries turning the previous newline into a semicolon to get something grammatically valid.

     This design note would turn into a design diatribe if I went into complete detail about how that even *works*, much less all the various ways that